 Most Alevis in Turkey are Kurds who speak Kurmanji or Zazaki, and follow a tradition that mixes Anatolian folk practices and Shia Islam.
 It is distinct from Arab Allawism found in neighbouring Syria.

-In response to a by the European Court of Human Rights on December 2, the Turkish government has announced plans to recognise Alevi gathering places, or “cemevis”, as places of worship.
+In response to a ruling by the European Court of Human Rights on December 2, the Turkish government has announced plans to recognise Alevi gathering places, or “cemevis”, as places of worship.

 But many Alevis themselves fear the changes will end up exposing their faith to further domination by Sunni Islam.

 Laila, 38, goes hiking in the same hills near Tunceli where her late father took shelter from soldiers eight decades ago.
 “He used to tell us about men with guns surrounding him, and the sound of bombs falling,” she says.

 RELATED: Turkey ‘guilty of religious discrimination’

 The young Turkish Republic, looking to put down a revolt by Alevi Kurdish tribes, dispatched thousands of troops to Tunceli, then called Dersim, in a campaign that, according to government records, killed around 13,000 people.

 |Children pose for a picture in front of a statue of Seyit Riza who led the 1938 uprising before being executed

 [Umar Farooq/Al Jazeera]